The Parsha in a Nutshell

 - The Nazir strives to find a greater spiritual state through achieving a higher level of spiritual purity.
 He or she believes that the material world is a distraction to reaching this goal and so seeks to limit exposure to these sources of materialism.
 Nazirites ensure they do not become spiritually contaminated by coming into contact with death, they ignore their own physical appearance and do not tend to their hair, and they avoid wine which represents the potential risk that enjoyment of physical things can become hedonistic when only focused on physical enjoyment.

-- Each of these approaches are legitimate, and hence represented in the Talmudic debate and in Rambam’s writings and the way he lived his life (see It Once Happened and Thinking More Deeply).
+- Each of these approaches are legitimate, and hence represented in the Talmudic debate and in Rambam’s writings and the way he lived his life (see the story in It Once Happened and further explanation in Thinking More Deeply).

 - The language the Rambam gives us (see Thinking More Deeply) describing the pious saint who wishes to seclude himself from society in order to achieve greater levels of holiness and spirituality can also be used to describe the values of the Ultra-Orthodox community for example.
 However, it is important also to reflect on the statement “you cannot build a society out of saints alone”.